SilverHalf/mount-balrior/decima/fast-guide.md

 # Melee Boon/DPS Quick Guide

-BoonDPS and DPS play their role similarly and thus are grouped together.
-Your responsibilities over the entirety of the fight consist in:
+Your responsibilities (excluding basic damage and support as required by your role) consist in:
 1. Being close to the boss so that you are targeted by [Spreads].
 2. Intercepting [Greens] on their way to the boss.

-The main risks you have to be aware of are:
+The main risks you will should be aware of are:
-1. Being directly under the boss when she casts [Seismic Crash] or [Earthrend]; this will kill you.
+1. Being directly under the boss when she casts [Seismic Crash] or [Earthrend]: this will kill you.
-2. Getting hit by an [Arrow] will prevent you from intercepting [Greens] without dying.
+2. Getting hit by an [Arrow]: this will prevent you from intercepting [Greens] without dying.

 ---